Eihcir0/code_camp_sim/Newreadme.md

 ### Technologies & Technical Challenges

 This simulation will be written mostly in React.js with some vanilla JavaScript components leveraging HTML5 Canvas.
-The backend will be written in Ruby on Rails with a SQLite database.
+The backend will be written in ruby on Rails with a SQLite database.

 The primary technical challenges will be: